reaby/PetoGraphicsWeb/README.md

 You need to have [nexe](https://github.com/nexe/nexe) installed globally to build the project.

-Run `build.bat` to create production build.
+Run `npm run build` to create production build.
 The build result is found at `dist` directory.